 Fertilizer is used in our supply chain to grow agricultural commodities such as sugar beet and cane sugar, coffee, tea, juices, and others.
-Potential pollutants impacting water quality include ammonia and nitrates, two of the key pollutants outlined in The Coca-Cola Company's internal Requirements in 2015.
-As identified in The Coca-Cola Company Water footprint sustainability assessment (WFSA), potential impacts are that nitrate and ammonia from fertilizer entering groundwater as a consequence of nitrate leaching from fields into the groundwater where crops are grown.
+Potential pollutants impacting water quality include ammonia and nitrates, two of the key pollutants outlined in The Coca-Cola Company's Internal Requirements in 2015.
+As identified in The Coca-Cola Company Water Footprint Sustainability Assessment (WFSA), potential impacts are that nitrate and ammonia from fertilizer entering groundwater as a consequence of nitrate leaching from fields into the groundwater where crops are grown.
 Fertilizer could also pollute via stormwater, or due to improper treatment of wastewater, impacting nearby water bodies and watersheds, affecting entire local ecosystems and all water users.
 Ammonia discharges from sugar plants may also impact surface and ground water quality.
-Our current data on water pollution risks from agriculture (e.g. the grey water component of the water footprint I sugar beet or oranges) does not show a significant risk of fertiliser run-off.
-However, a new enterprise water footprint assessment will provide further granularity of data across the value chain in 2020.
+Our current data on water pollution risks from agriculture (e.g. the grey water component of the water footprint for sugar beet or oranges) does not show a significant risk of fertilizer run-off.